Beuth-Erdelt/Benchmark-Experiment-Host-Manager/experiments/ycsb/README.md

-# Benchmark Experiment Host Manager - Benchbase Experiments
+# Benchmark Experiment Host Manager - YCSB Experiments

 The folder contains subfolders with DDL scripts and a query file for multiple DBMSs.
-These are used for Benchbase experiments.
+These are used for YCSB experiments.

 ## Orchestration of Benchmarking Experiments